yoomstergotcha/K-SAM/README.md

-# 👵 K-SAM: Identity-Preserving Facial Age Transformation
+# 👵 Identity-Preserving Korean Facial Age Transformation

-This repository contains the implementation of **K-SAM**, a three-stage framework for facial age progression and regression with identity preservation.
+This repository contains the implementation of a three-stage framework for facial age progression and regression with identity preservation.
 Our work is inspired in part by Only a Matter of Style: Age Transformation Using a Style-Based Regression Model, which demonstrates that facial aging can be modeled as a continuous transformation in latent style space rather than a purely discrete attribute translation problem.

 ## Project Structure
 - `final_demo.ipynb`: Standalone Colab demo notebook